MicrosoftDocs/defender-docs/defender-xdr/pilot-deploy-defender-office-365.md

 **Applies to:**
 - Microsoft Defender XDR

-This article outlines the process to enable and pilot Microsoft Defender for Office 365.
-Before starting this process, be sure you've reviewed the overall process for [evaluating Microsoft Defender XDR](pilot-deploy-overview.md), and you've  and you have created the Microsoft Defender XDR pilot environment.
+-
+- > [!NOTE]
+> This article is also part of the Microsoft Defender XDR solution we talk about in this [Overview](pilot-deploy-overview.md).

 This article is part of the end-to-end process of piloting and deploying Microsoft Defender XDR.